natashaswan/Play-the-Drum/README.md

 # Play-the-Drum
-Press buttons and play the drum.
+Press the buttons and play the drum.

+link: natashaswan.github.io/play-the-drum/